 There is a general rule that once privileged, always privileged.
 Therefore, documents generally remain privileged in subsequent proceedings.
 There are, however, certain circumstances where the documents must be disclosed, for example, where a client sues a legal adviser who must refer to the privileged documents to establish a defence.

-(For more information, see Question 5 and Question 13.)
+(For more information, see Exceptions and Scope of Waiver.)

-Loss and waiver of privilege
+Loss and Waiver of Privilege